 |Phone:||03 5968 5929|

-Average Lifespan When considering taking on a Newfoundland, please realise you are taking it on for it’s lifetime.
-Newfoundlands live on average, from 8 - 10 years of age.
+When considering a dog, please realise that you are taking it on for its lifetime.

 No breeders currently listed.